The sunk cost in relationships

 Imagine you bought tickets to see a movie.
-For the sake of authenticity, let’s say the movie was ‘Daddy’s Home 2’.
-With each passing minute, you realise Mark Wahlberg and Will Farrell accepted their parts in order to cash a cheque rather than vie for an Oscar.*
+For the sake of authenticity, let’s say the movie was ‘Cats’.
+With each passing minute, you realise this movie probably isn't for you.*

 Since you’ve already bought the ticket, do you stay just to get your money’s worth, or do you leave and do something more meaningful with your time?
 The price you paid for the ticket should not affect your decision because the ticket is a sunk cost.

 In economic terms, a sunk cost is a cost that has already been incurred and can’t be recovered.
 People fall into the sunk cost fallacy when they base their decisions on past behaviour.

 We sometimes invest even further in a futile attempt to make the initial decision seem worthwhile.
 This can happen in the stock market, but it also happens in relationships.